ocpi/ocpi/mod_sessions.md

 | limit      | int                                   | no       | Maximum number of objects to GET.                                             |
 <div><!-- ---------------------------------------------------------------------------- --></div>

-_NOTE: The CPO is allowed to return a (not specified) maximum amount of Sessions, to prevent overloading there system.
-In this version of OCPI it is not possible to detect if the CPO returned not all Sessions that match the filter._

 ##### Response Data

 The response contains a list of Session objects that match the given parameters in the request, the header will contain the [pagination](transport_and_format.md#paginated-response) related headers.